 Case Study: 250 MW Green Field Combined Cycle Gas Power Project.

 Project Management research organization(s) with its best practice and inputs from corporate like GE, Siemens, ALSTOM, BHEL etc all of who have proven track records towards successful development of such a project over decades should sit together and make a blue print.
 Let this blue print package constitute of all the documents and deliverables which are required from a project management prospective towards delivering such a project.
-Timelines of executing such projects end to end is anywhere between 18-24 months.
+Timelines of executing such projects extenze before and after end to end is anywhere between 18-24 months.
 The standard document will include not just templates but actual data and these documents should be developed in such a way that, subsequent user just changes the master data, and the document is created in current context.
 Such a document will have a shorter lead time in terms of development, review and approval and it will be full proof – devoid of manual errors.
 Risk, costs, procurement, revenue, schedule sheets – yes, everything can be standardized from top to bottom.
 Such a blueprint would be customizable, to include very specific project doctrines and regimens.
 Design, layout documents and steps to carry out a particular erection and commissioning of particular equipment(s) along with the testing methodologies to be followed needs to be documented and pre-approved to cut down on lead time on subsequent reuse.
 Once such blueprints are created they should be patented under owners and become Project management repositories.
 Such repositories then becomes a commodity to be used, thereby cutting down significant on delivery lead times and when we are talking about a mammoth project – a day saved can mean an extra day of 250 MW generation.
 Imagine the savings – and calculate the numbers.

 Similar case studies from other types of project, from a building construction, bridge construction, IT implementation project; an M&A acquisition and a retail set up can be standardized and stockpiled.
 Project Management best practices have to expand to include these innovations in order to become an engine of standardization.
 Time is ripe to standardized even unique deliverables.